sftpplus/sftpplus-docs/chevah/server/static/documentation/configuration/ftp-service.rst

 :To version: None
 :Description:
-    The server can be configured to force the user to establish a secured connection before sending account credentials (eg. username and password).
+    The server can be configured to force the user to establish a secured connection before sending account credentials (e.g. username and password).

     If the server is configured to only allow secured authentication and not to enforce securing generic commands, after a successful authentication, users can send the Clear Command Channel (CCC) command to revert the command channel to an unsecured transport.

-    This will allow firewall or other tools (eg. FTP audit tools) to parse the commands issued within an FTP session.
+    This will allow firewall or other tools (e.g. FTP audit tools) to parse the commands issued within an FTP session.

     Not available for Implicit FTPS protocol, where secured authentication